Bungalows were typically constructed without insulation. Even with modifications, most fall below current insulation standards.

 - segment or blanket material – glass wool, wool, polyester

 - loose fill – glass wool, sheep’s wool, mineral wool or macerated paper.

 Blanket or segment insulation is available in a range of thicknesses and R-values.
 It is fitted between roof framing members, and blankets may also be draped over the framing to increase the effectiveness of the insulation.
 They must be fitted snugly between framing without gaps, tucks or folds and must not be compressed or packed tightly around electrical wiring.
 A 25 mm gap must be maintained between insulation and flexible underlay.

 Expanded polystyrene boards must be fitted tightly between roof framing members and are only suitable where the access and roof space are generous.
 Polystyrene should be separated from PVC electrical cables with waxed paper strips.

-Loose-fill, macerated paper or wool is blown into the roof space to the thickness and density required to achieve a particular R-value.
+Loose fill (glass wool, mineral wool, sheep’s wool or macerated paper) is blown into the roof space to the thickness and density required to achieve a particular R-value.

 It should be installed with extra thickness to allow for settlement and can also give total coverage across joists.

 It can be blown into inaccessible corners of the roof space but must not be compressed.
 It is the only suitable option for very low-pitched roofs and must be installed by a professional installer.

 Keeping insulation dry